saikumars78/JavaScript-Notes/16_Day_Browser_Controls.md

 ```
 var theDomain = window.location.hostname;
 ```
-Get the path.
+To get the path.
 ```
 var thePath = window.location.pathname;
 ```
 As usual, you can reverse the order of things, telling the browser where to go instead of asking where it is.
 ```
 window.location.href = "http://www.me.com/1.html";
 window.location.href = "http://www.me.com";